Thrussington

 Thrussington is a village and civil parish in the Charnwood district of Leicestershire, England.
 The population of the civil parish at the 2011 census was 587.
 It is on the River Wreake, near to Rearsby, Ratcliffe on the Wreake, Hoby and Brooksby, and not far from the path of the Fosse Way.

 Toponymy

 The place-name 'Thrussington' is first attested in the Domesday Book of 1086, where it appears as Turstanetone.
 It appears as Tursteineston in the Pipe Rolls of 1175.
 The name means 'Thursten's town or settlement'.

 History

 On Friday 19 April 1963 a BAC Jet Provost from RAF Syerston narrowly missed the Drome Filling Station on the A46, being only feet from the roof of the cafe.
 18 year old Pilot Officer Nicholas Tillotson was from 28 Belvedere Gardens in Tettenhall, of No. 2 Flying Training School RAF.
-He ejected at 5,000 ft, after he had had put the plane in a spin at 18,000 ft.
+He ejected at 5,000 ft, after he had put the plane in a spin at 18,000 ft.